Aptus ETFs

 Nothing on this website should be considered a solicitation to buy or an offer to sell shares of any Fund in any jurisdiction where the offer or solicitation would be unlawful under the securities laws of such jurisdiction.
 Nothing contained on this website constitutes tax, legal, or investment advice.
 Investors must consult their tax advisor or legal counsel for advice and information concerning their particular situation.

-Aptus Capital Advisors is the advisor to the Aptus Drawdown-Managed Equity ETF, Aptus Defined Risk ETF, Aptus Collared Income Opportunity ETF, International Drawdown Managed Equity ETF and Aptus Enhanced Yield ETF, all of which are distributed by Quasar Distributors, LLC.
+Aptus Capital Advisors is the advisor to the Aptus Drawdown-Managed Equity ETF, Aptus Defined Risk ETF, Aptus Collared Investment Opportunity ETF, Aptus International Drawdown Managed Equity ETF, Aptus Large Cap Enhanced Yield ETF, Aptus Enhanced Yield ETF, Opus Small Cap Value ETF, Aptus Large Cap Upside ETF, Aptus Deferred Income ETF, Aptus January Buffer ETF, Aptus April Buffer ETF, Aptus July Buffer ETF, Aptus October Buffer ETF, Aptus Laddered Buffer ETF, Aptus January Deep Buffer ETF, Aptus April Deep Buffer ETF, Aptus July Deep Buffer ETF, Aptus October Deep Buffer ETF, and Aptus Laddered Deep Buffer ETF all of which are distributed by Quasar Distributors, LLC.

 The fund’s investment objectives, risks, charges, and expenses must be considered carefully before investing.
 Important information about the fund is available at aptusetfs.com or by calling 1-800-617-0004.
 Read it carefully before investing.
 Please refer to the Fund Document section of each Fund page to download a prospectus.